ControlSystemStudio/phoebus/app/alarm/datasource/doc/index.rst

 | returns
 | "LN-TS{EVR}Alrm:Link-Sts = OK/OK (Normal), 2020-08-25 12:46:06.842, current OK/NO_ALARM"

-returns a VString, with the value describing the alarm state along with a description of the pv's alarm value if present and its current alarm value.
+The return value is a VString, with the string value describing the alarm state along with a description of the pv's alarm value if present and its current alarm value.
 The Alarm meta data of the pv also matches the alarm state.